A

 Learn the differences between containers and virtual machines (VMs), compare and contrast them, and review some use cases showing where one or the other is preferable

-VPC (Virtual Private Clouds)Read More >
+Virtual Private Cloud (VPC)Read More >

 A VPC is a single compartment within the entirety of the public cloud of a certain provider, essentially a deposit box inside the bank’s vault.